jseidl/hass-magic_areas/README.md

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)
+If you would like to contribute to Magic Areas please read the [Contribution guidelines](CONTRIBUTING.md).

 ***